Polaroid (film): Plot

 Sarah and her friend Linda are going through a box of her late mother's belongings when they find a Polaroid SX-70 camera.
 Sarah takes a photo in lingerie on the Polaroid camera for her boyfriend, feeling uneasy.
 Linda leaves soon after.
 When she takes a look at the Polaroid, there is a creepy shadow behind her in the photo of her.
 She gets killed on the same night by an entity.

-Shy high school student Bird is given an old Polaroid camera by her co-worker Tyler, who got it from a garage sale.
+Shy high school student Bird Fitcher is given an old Polaroid camera by her co-worker Tyler, who got it from a garage sale.
 The camera has the initials "RJS" carved into it.
 Bird snaps a picture of Tyler but later notices an odd smudge-like figure on his photo.

 Bird attends a costume party with her best friend Kasey and meets her other friends Mina, Mina's boyfriend Devin, Avery, and Bird's high school crush Connor.
 She uses her Polaroid camera to take the group's picture and Avery later snaps a selfie with it.
 Meanwhile, Tyler is killed by the entity, and Sheriff Pembroke informs Bird.
 At home, Bird sees Tyler's photo free from the shadow, which has mysteriously transferred to Avery's photo.

 Avery is killed when the entity snaps her neck.
 When Bird learns about this, she tries to destroy the camera and attempts to warn her friends.
 Devin attempts to burn the group photo, but when the flames reach Mina in the photo, her arm spontaneously combusts and the flames cannot be extinguished.
 Kasey's fingers are slightly singed before Bird stomps out the fire and the photograph restores itself.
 Mina is taken to the hospital to undergo surgery for her arm; Devin and Kasey stay with her while Bird and Connor leave to learn more about the camera.
 While in the antique store, Bird is attacked by the entity, which behaves like a photograph: following the same rules as photographic development (i.e. it is sensitive to heat).
 She questions why she was chased too and notices that her reflection is in the photo's background.